arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 - APEX SOAP APISimilar to Apex REST API, Apex SOAP API allows Apex classes to be exposed and invoked by external application as SOAP web services.
 Use this API when it is required to run Apex code from an external application via SOAP API.
 - TOOLING APITooling API provides the ability to write SOQL query for many metadata types in an org.
 This API provides SOAP and REST interfaces and can be used in creating custom Lightning Platform development tools or apps.

-### Identify Scenarios - Programatic vs Declarative
+### Given an scenario, identify common usea cases and best practices for declarative vs Programatic customizations, including Governor limits, formula fields, and Roll-up summaries

+Rollup summaries allow calculations (SUM, COUNT, MIN, MAX) on related records in master-detail relationships.
+When rolling up currency fields, the master record's currency is used, ensuring consistent currency values.

+The lookup relationship between Account and Opportunity behaves like a master-detail in some aspects where the Account is the master, allowing rollup summaries and also cascade deletion.
+This means that when an Account is deleted, all related Opportunities can be automatically deleted as well, similar to how it works in a master-detail relationship.
+Also Account for an Opportunity is not required.

 ### Identify Scenarios - Given a scenario, determine, create, and access the appropriate data model including objects, fields, relationships, and external IDs.

 Including object, fields, relationships and External IDs

 Schema.DescribeTabSetResult

-### Identify Scenarios - Options and Considerations on Importing and Exporting Data
-### TO-DO REORGANIZAR
+get digits para obtener por ejemplo Number(16,2)

 rollupsumaries topic
 ROLLup sumarias for currencies master record currency applies

 account opp es lookup pero tiene propiedades de master detail permite rollips

+### Identify Scenarios - Options and Considerations on Importing and Exporting Data

 ## Process Automation and Logic